jeanpierobom/jeanpierobom.github.io/_posts/2019-03-04-project-b-few-improvements.md

 categories: [project-b]
 ---

 After completing the game by following the course, I wanted to make some improvements to it on my own.
 First, I was planning to create different artwork for the game, but after some time trying to draw and animate a new hero, I changed my mind.
-This is a new hero that I drew in Illustrator.
+This is a new hero that I drew in Illustrator:

 <img src="https://jeanpierobom.github.io/assets/images/dog-spritesheet.png" alt="Dog Sprite Sheet">